Dermot Murnaghan

-Dermot John Murnaghan (/'mɜːrnəhən/; born 26 December 1957) is a British broadcaster.
-He was a presenter for Sky News, a news presenter at CNBC Europe, Independent Television News and BBC News.
-He has presented news programmes in a variety of time slots since joining Sky News in 2007, until the end of February 2023.

-He also presented the BBC quiz show Eggheads between 2003 and 2014 before Jeremy Vine took over full-time.
+Dermot John Murnaghan (/'mɜːrnəhən/; born 26 December 1957) is an English media personality, notable as a journalist, news reporter and television host.
+He has been a presenter for numerous networks, including at Channel 4, a news presenter at CNBC Europe, Independent Television News and BBC News.
+He presented news programmes in a variety of time slots from when he joined Sky News in 2007, until the end of February 2023.
+Murnaghan also presented the BBC quiz show Eggheads between 2003 and 2014.

-On 8 September 2022, Murnaghan broke the news of Queen Elizabeth II's death and presented the afternoon rolling news coverage as Sky News was the first British television news organization to report the monarch's passing.

 Early life and education

-Murnaghan was born in Barnstaple, Devon in south-west England.
-He and his family later moved to Northern Ireland, first to Armagh, then to Newry, County Down, and then to Holywood.

-Murnaghan was educated at two schools in Northern Ireland: St Malachy's Primary School in Armagh and Sullivan Upper School (a grammar school) in Holywood, followed by the University of Sussex in England, graduating with a master's degree in History in 1980.
-He then completed a postgraduate course in Journalism at City University London.
+Murnaghan was born in Barnstaple, Devon, and spent much of his early childhood in Northern Ireland following a family relocation.
+The family settled sequentially in Armagh, Newry (County Down), and later Holywood.
+His schooling took place at St Malachy's Primary School in Armagh and Sullivan Upper School, a grammar institution located in Holywood.
+Murnaghan went on to study History at the University of Sussex, where he earned a master's degree in 1980.
+He subsequently undertook postgraduate training in journalism at City University London.